medcomdk/dk-ehmi-sbdh/input/pagecontent/index.md

 ### ehmiSbdhAcknowledgements

-## ehmiSbdhin relation to EDS Delivery Status:
+## ehmiSBDH in relation to EDS Delivery Status:

 - serve EDS with metadata in use cases where non-patient related messages are exchanged like in message acknowledgements and ehmiSbdhacknowledgements
 - serve EDS with metadata in use cases where patient related messages are exchanged like in the FHIR message HomeCareObservation and messages alike in OIOXml and Edifact.